Skip to main content

 “With Dr. Grubgeld’s help, the adaptive sports program is going to provide scholarships for a few individuals with disabilities, as well as the desire to learn by attend our first summer wheelchair basketball camp,” said Stacey Pinney, adaptive sports coordinator and wheelchair basketball coach.
 “Not only will this provide students with outlets for recreation, but it will also help improve their quality of life.”

 A gift announcement will be held at halftime of the Wheelchair Basketball Bash.
-In addition to the wheelchair basketball team, men’s and women’s Cowboy basketball teams and Stillwater police and firefighters will scrimmage at the event.
-The evening features a demonstration of competitive wheelchair basketball, as well as information about services and products for individuals with disabilities.
+In addition to the wheelchair basketball team, men’s and women’s basketball teams, and Stillwater police and firefighters will scrimmage at the event.
+The evening features a demonstration of competitive wheelchair basketball and information about services and products for individuals with disabilities.
 Proceeds benefit the adaptive sports and wheelchair basketball programs at OSU.

 MENUCLOSE